hassanbabar78/hassanbabar78/README.md

 ## Hi there

-I am **Hassan Babar**, a **Junior Full-Stack Developer** with practical experience in building structured, scalable, and maintainable web applications.
-I focus on writing clean code, following best practices, and continuously improving my understanding of modern web technologies and system design fundamentals.
+I am **Hassan Babar**, a **Junior Full-Stack Developer** with practical experience in building structured, scalable, and maintainable Web Applications.
+I focus on writing clean code, following best practices, and continuously improving my understanding of modern Web Technologies and system design fundamentals.

-I enjoy working across the full development stack, from designing responsive user interfaces to developing backend services and integrating databases.
+I enjoy working across the full stack development, from designing responsive user interfaces to developing backend services and integrating databases.
 My goal is to grow as a well-rounded software engineer by solving real-world problems and contributing to meaningful projects.

 ---

 ## Professional Summary

-- Junior-level expertise in full-stack web development
+- Junior-level expertise in full-stack Web development
-- Experience building scalable and modular applications
+- Experience building scalable and modular Applications
 - Strong understanding of frontend–backend integration
 - Familiar with RESTful architectures and API-driven development
 - Committed to continuous learning and technical improvement